der-carnivore/BingAds-docs/BingAds/scripts/reference/Sheet.md

 ### Returns:
 |Type|Description|
 |-|-
-long|The width of the specified column in pixels.
+long|Width of the specified column in pixels.

 ## <a name="getname"></a>getName
 Returns the name of the sheet.